SustainableMobility/bicycling-infrastructure-classification/README.md

 We, the [Sustainable Mobility and Safety Research Group](https://www.monash.edu/medicine/sphpm/units/traumaepi/sustainable-mobility-and-safety-research-group) (SMSR) at Monash University, Australia, have developed a classification process to classify existing bicycling infrastructure across Greater Melbourne, Australia.
 We have derived knowledge from existing studies and calibrated our classification system to suit local tagging practices.

+## Update

+1. Roads which have associated bike lanes (usually protected) which are mapped separately by OSM contributors, should not be classified as mixed traffic (as was the case in the earlier version).
+Thus, we have decided to classify roads with associated bike infra mapped separately in a new category '0b.
+Associated bike infrastructure separately mapped'.
+However, it is not trivial to detect the associated bike lane/infrastructure type.
+Also, given that infrastructure is separately mapped and is classified already, it could cause duplication issues.
+2. Some protected bike lanes (e.g. along St Kilda Road) were getting incorrectly classified as 'Dedicated bikepaths' given that they are mapped separately to the associated road in OSM.
+We can now classify such instances correctly.
+3. We have also added a 'superclass' classification, which is a less granular classification, and clubs together similar but separate classes from the more granular classification system.

 ## Technology
   * Python
   * OpenStreetMap